Promissory Notes: Negotiable Instruments Containing Express Terms Regarding Repayment | Lippa Legal Services

 Terms Upon Notes

-Usual terms that may be shown upon a note include the principal amount due, the applicable interest rate, the parties to the note including a party who may be unspecified and simply known as a "bearer of note", the date of issue, the repayment terms, and the due date.
+A promissory note will typically include details of the principal amount due, the applicable interest rate, the parties involved including a "bearer of note" if a party is unspecified, the date of issue, the repayment terms, and the due date.

 Payable Upon Demand

-Demand notes are promissory notes without a specific due date as such a note becomes due upon demand of payment.
+Demand notes are a type of promissory note but differ whereas a demand note lacks a specified due date and instead becomes due upon request of payment.

 Summary Comment